The ICO exists to empower you through information.

 This also applies to requests capturing manual unstructured personal data you hold.
 Under section 24(1) of the DPA18, this type of personal data is exempt from most of the data protection principles.
 However, you can disregard this under section 40(3A)(b) of FOIA and regulation 13(2A)(b) of the EIR.
 This means that, if you receive a request for manual unstructured personal data, you should consider whether disclosing it would contravene the data protection principles.

-If the first condition is satisfied, the exemption is absolute.
+If the first condition is satisfied, the exemption and exception are absolute.
 You don’t have to conduct a public interest test.

 For the purpose of the first condition, principle (a) is most likely to be relevant when you are considering the disclosure of third-party personal data under FOIA or the EIR.